-I am a Faculty Member at Harvard Medical School in the Center for Bioethics, and in the MGH Department of Psychiatry.
-I am also a Harvard University Affiliated Professor at Harvard Law School, and a faculty member and immediate past Executive Director of the Center for Law, Brain & Behavior at MGH.
-I also serve as Executive Director of Education and Outreach activities for the MacArthur Foundation Research Network on Law and Neuroscience.
-Previously I was a Professor of Law and McKnight Presidential Fellow at the University of Minnesota.
-In fall 2020 he was a Florence Rogatz Visiting Professor of Law at Yale Law School, where he co-taught Criminal Law with Judge (Ret.)
+I am a Professor of Law at the University of Minnesota, and a Teaching Faculty Member at Harvard Medical School in the Center for Bioethics.
+I a faculty member, Chief Innovation Officer, and immediate past Executive Director of the Center for Law, Brain & Behavior at MGH.
+I also served as Executive Director of Education and Outreach activities for the MacArthur Foundation Research Network on Law and Neuroscience.
+In fall 2020 I was a Florence Rogatz Visiting Professor of Law at Yale Law School, where I co-taught Criminal Law with Judge (Ret.)
 Nancy Gertner.
 In Fall 2017, I was a Visiting Professor of Neuroscience at Virginia Tech University’s School of Neuroscience, teaching Law and Neuroscience.
 I served as a member of the Neuroethics Subgroup of the National Institutes of Health Advisory Committee to the Director BRAIN Initiative Working Group, and I speak nationally and internationally about the emerging intersection of law, ethics, neuroscience and AI.

 I direct the Shen Law: Law, Ethics, Neuroscience & AI.
 Our motto is: Every story is a brain story, and you can learn more here.